gamedrive-cc/gamedrive-docs/docs/core-components/rooms/introduction.md

 ---
 sidebar_position: 1
-title: "Room Introduction"
+title: Rooms Introduction
 ---

-## What room can do?
+## What is Rooms?

-onClient side set password as field of the room. first onAuth will use as password.
+Go to [Getting started](/getting-started/connect-custom-websocket-room-via-unity-engine) with rooms first.

+Then Find more what we can do with [gamedrive-room's api](/api/server-side/modules/gamedrive-room) and [gamedrive-engine's api](/api/server-side/modules/gamedrive-engine) modules.